-As an inducement to join 3M, the Committee also approved for Mr. Brown a cash hiring bonus of \$3,000,000, a one-time performance share award with a grant date target value of \$2,500,000, and a one-time restricted stock unit award with a grant date target value of \$2,500,000 vesting in equal installments on each of the first three anniversaries of the grant date, subject to his continued employment.
+As an inducement to join 3M, the Committee also approved for Mr. Brown a cash hiring bonus of \$3,000,000, a onetime performance share award with a grant date target value of \$2,500,000, and a one-time restricted stock unit award with a grant date target value of \$2,500,000 vesting in equal installments on each of the first three anniversaries of the grant date, subject to his continued employment.
 The performance period, goals, and vesting terms for the performance share award are the same as those of the annual grants made to the Company's other executive officers in 2024.
 For additional information about the terms of such awards, see "2024 performance share awards" beginning on page 77.
 The Committee determined that the inducement incentives were reasonable and consistent with market practice and comparators for new CEO compensation.
 To encourage long-term performance and ensure alignment with shareholder interests, the Committee structured 50 percent of the inducement equity incentives to be issued in the form of performance-based awards that deliver value only if the Company achieves preestablished performance milestones.
 Both the pro-rated annual equity awards and the one-time inducement equity awards required Mr. Brown's execution of a protective covenant agreement.
 See "One-time actions for recently hired Named Executive Officers" beginning on page 80 for more detail.
 Upon Mr. Brown's appointment as Chief Executive Officer, Mr. Roman transitioned to the role of Executive Chairman, effective May 1, 2024.
 In connection with this transition, the Committee approved a reduction of Mr. Roman's annual base salary to \$1,000,000 and his target annual incentive compensation opportunity to \$1,750,000.
 As Mr. Roman served as Chairman and Chief Executive Officer for the first part of the year, his target annual incentive compensation opportunity for 2024 reflects a proration of each target amount for the applicable portion of the year he worked in each role.
 Mr. Roman's annual equity incentives were approved in April 2024, at the same time the Committee approved annual equity awards for all other eligible employees, reflecting his role as Chairman and Chief Executive Officer for the first part of the year and the significant duties and responsibilities Mr. Roman would continue to have in his role as Executive Chairman, as described above.
-The Committee, in consultant, established Mr. Roman's compensation for the Executive Chairman role after reviewing compensation for other executive chairs in similar transition situations and evaluating the scope of Mr. Roman's responsibilities that required a significant level of effort and time commitment, including his critical day-to-day contributions to ensure the successful launch of Solventum Corporation and management of the on-going litigation matters, among other responsibilities.
-In 2025, in light of his transition to the position of Executive Advisor to the Board and his anticipated retirement from the Company on May 1, 2025, the Committee decided not to grant any equity compensation to Mr. Roman's 2025 target Total Direct Compensation will consist of base salary and annual incentive earned during the portion of the year worked.
-The Committee decided not to grant any equity compensation to Mr. Roman's 2025 target Total Direct Compensation will consist of base salary and annual incentive earned during the portion of the year worked.
-The Commi
+The Committee, in consultation with its independent compensation consultant, established Mr. Roman's compensation for the Executive Chairman role after reviewing compensation for other executive chairs in similar transition situations and evaluating the scope of Mr. Roman's responsibilities that required a significant level of effort and time commitment, including his critical day-to-day contributions to ensure the successful launch of Solventum Corporation and management of the on-going litigation matters, among other responsibilities.
+In 2025, in light of his transition to the position of Executive Advisor to the Board and his anticipated retirement from the Company on May 1, 2025, the Committee determined that Mr. Roman's 2025 target Total Direct Compensation will consist of base salary and annual incentive earned during the portion of the year worked.
+The Committee decided not to grant any equity compensation to Mr. Roman for his services as Executive Chairman or Executive Advisor to the Board in 2025.